 Inventory management is a process that helps in tracking and managing stocked goods.
 It helps businesses to manage the constant flow of goods and prevent excess flow of goods or declining them to levels that can create a problem for the company.
 Thus, making inventory management crucial not just for retail stores (both online and offline) but also for every business that needs to keep stock of goods, be it raw material or finished products.

 Automation is the way out of it.
 Deploying a good and robust inventory control system software will help you not only organize the warehouse and reduce holding cost but will also help in saving time, lowering operational costs and increasing efficiency.
 Most businesses start managing their inventory on spreadsheets, which makes it difficult for them to keep a track of the stock, shipment, and delivery of products etc. In addition, errors while feeding data on these sheets are one of the commonest things that happen when manually managing the inventory.
-Also, it is not just time-consuming,
+Also, it is not just

 IA will mark both, the development of trends in mobile applications and the boom of their capabilities.
 Through the use of advanced analysis techniques, cognitive interfaces within complex systems and machine learning techniques, AI will provide powerful ideas that users have never seen before.
 Due to these advances, the big players like Google, IBM, eBay and Facebook have started to acquire some expert startups in Artificial Intelligence.